GregHilston/Hungry-Hungry-Snails/README.md

 ## TODO

 - ensure that the POSTs have a JSON body being sent and not form data
-- only return 400 when their out of moves, not on last move
 - return your best score
 - return the best score
 - could support walls